heimrichhannot/contao-newsalert/README.md

 ```

 ### Notification center tokens
-ContaoNewsalertBundle uses Notification Center for e-mail sending.
+ContaoNewsalert uses Notification Center for e-mail sending.
 Following tokens are added to `news_posted` type (in addition to the default ones):

 Tag                                   | Description
 --------------------------------------|-----------